China Coast Guard Ship Spotted Near Ayungin Shoal

 Spokesperson Salvador Panelo spoked amid the viral video of Pinoy fishermen who were allegedly driven away by Chinese vessel.
 “Sila ang may kontrol, as of now.
 Meron silang pwersa doon.
 We can only protest like any other country na may claim like Vietnam.
 Saka ‘yun lang ang magagawa natin,” he said.

-Based on a report from Inquirer, a Chinese Coast Guard (CCG) ship is in the Philippine to promote cooperation and friendship.
-On of their sister ships was seen moving back and forth near the Ayungin Shoal in the West Philippine Sea.
+Based on a report from Inquirer, a Chinese Coast Guard (CCG) ship is in the Philippines to promote cooperation and friendship.
+One of their sister ships was seen moving back and forth near the Ayungin Shoal in the West Philippine Sea.

 The other Chinese ship intimidates the Filipino troops stationed at Ayungin Shoal.
 A maritime expert named Ryan Martinson, shared a photo of the trail of the Chinese ship on Tuesday night on Twitter.
 It showed the CCG’s maneuvers at distinct speeds since January 12.

 In the caption of the post, he wrote: “The Philippines rolls out the red carpet for the Commander of the China Coast Guard.
 Meanwhile, a China Coast Guard ship steams back and forth, menacing Philippine Marines posted at Second Thomas Shoal.”